drobim-data-engineering/Data-Modeling-with-Postgresql/README.md

 Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

 They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis.
-The task is to create a star schema for Postgres and develop an ETL pipleine which will transfer the data from local files to the database.
+The task is to create a star schema for Postgres and develop an ETL pipeline which will transfer the data from local files to the database.

 ### Project Structure
 ```